henrysheehy/dotfiles/README.md

 1. The first command installs git, a version control system i.e. for systematically sharing work; the second command confirms installation.
-2. `cd` navigates to home directory, wherein we want to install our dot files.
+2. `cd` navigates to your home directory, wherein we want to install our dot files.
 3. Initialise the git repository.
+4. Remove conflicting files
-4. Add my URL
+5. Add my repository URL
-5. Pull the branch i.e. download the files
+6. Pull the branch i.e. download the files

 ### Install my programmes
 1. Update the local [Arch Linux User Repository (AUR)](https://aur.archlinux.org/) with